 - Will this policy cover a direct loss due to fire, lightning, tornado, wind storm, hail, explosion, smoke, vandalism and theft?

 - What will happen if your house is totally destroyed by fire?
-Should my coverage be based on cost to rebuild or cost to replace?
+Should my coverage be based on the cost to rebuild or the cost to replace?